adlnet/xapi-jqm/demos/course/README.md

 Config.password = "xapijqm";
 ```

+You can [register your own LRS user](http://lrs.adlnet.gov) on the ADL LRS.

 ##### "Global Variables"

 The [config.js](js/config.js) file also includes "global" variables, that are used in the building of statements.
 You can define variables you wish to use throughout your course with these.